 - a.
-Cases that had an appeal or grievance filed; - b.
-Cases where an inquiry has been made regarding provided services; - c.
+Cases in which an appeal or grievance was filed; - b.
+Cases in which an inquiry was made regarding provided services; - c.
 Cases identified by NMRE or Network Provider staff as being problematic; - d.
 Cases involving lengths of stay that exceed selected statistical levels (outliers) for that age, sex, and diagnosis group; - e.
 A percentage of a Network Provider's open and closed cases selected randomly; - f.
-Cases where the insurance eligibility has changed.
+Cases in which the insurance eligibility has changed.

-The NMRE will review aggregate data on retrospective reviews as needed.
-Appropriate Network Providers will be given summary reports for review.
-These reports will be refined and standardized.
-When possible, comparisons will be made across the CMHSP services area.
-The level of detail will be commensurate with the level of review (i.e., provider specific for providers, provider and population comparisons for the NMRE service delivery area, and regional for the NMRE Operations Committee.)
-This method of quick comparisons across CMHSP service area will provide a useful overview and identify areas for further review.
+The NMRE reviews aggregate data on retrospective reviews as needed.
+Appropriate Network Providers are given summary reports for review.
+These reports are refined and standardized.
+When possible, comparisons are made across the CMHSP services area.
+The level of detail is commensurate with the level of review (i.e., provider-specific for providers, provider and population comparisons for the NMRE service delivery area, and regional for the NMRE Operations Committee.)
+This method of quick comparisons across CMHSP service area provides a useful overview and identify areas for further review.

 Utilization management reports are reviewed by NMRE licensed clinical staff.
-Summaries of these reports will be provided to the Regional Quality Oversight Committee (QOC) at least quarterly.
+Summaries of these reports are provided to the Regional Quality and Compliance Oversight Committee (QOC) at least quarterly.